Taitava/cb-CommandLineArguments/README.md

 - `:` denotes both a long and a short option name, e.g. `--verbose:v` (also `--verbose:-v` is valid)
 - `+` after a short/long option name tells that this option takes an argument and the argument is mandatory.
 E.g. `--output-file+` or `-o+` or `--output-file:-o+`.
 - `*` as a last word in the whole string defines that *non-option arguments* are allowed.
 Otherwise they are denied.
+- `--` (without a trailing option name) anywhere in the definition string denotes that it's allowed to use `--` in the command line to terminate option parsing, in which case the rest of the command line string will be read as a single argument into an option named `--`.
 - Each word must be separated by a space
 - Complete example: `DefineCommandLineOptions("--verbose:-v -c+ -n *")`